Inpatient and Outpatient Surgery

 After reviewing your medical information, the pre-op nurse will provide important information regarding your surgery.

 Once the patient leaves for surgery, family members will be able to track the surgery's progress in the waiting room.
 The nurse will also provide updates.
-When the surgery has been completed, the doctor will speak to the family in one of our consultation rooms.
+When the surgery has been completed, the doctor will speak to the family.
 After the doctor has talked to the family, they may meet the patient in the assigned post-op room.
-The patient will be monitored in the post-op room until you meet criteria to be discharged.